The procedure to be followed by the governors of aided schools in carrying out capital building work when utilising DBE support

 Each year the school receives a Formula Capital allocation based on a lump sum plus an amount per pupil.
 This allocation shows the amount which can be spent on small scale capital work or as a contribution towards a larger project.
 The EFA grant 90% of this amount and governors must provide 10% of the cost.
-The money can be rolled forward for three years, but any money not spent after three years will be lost.
+The money can be rolled forward for three years, but any money not spent after three years will be lost (the DBE will inform schools and consultants if there is a danger of this occurring).
 The DBE holds schools’ DFC on their behalf and schools are advised by email of the amount that has been received and the balance held.
 Whenever a project is approved, schools are advised of the DFC balance remaining.
 If information is required at other times, please email Sandra Jones.

 All schools have agreed to pool their DFC.
 This enables us, in approved cases, to allow schools to expend money from their allocation for the following year.

 At the financial year end, a declaration is required by the EFA about DFC spending.
 DBE officers undertake the administration of this.